Hyperbolic models of transitive topologically Anosov flows in dimension three: Construction of the hyperbolic models

 \section{Construction of the hyperbolic models}

-Consider a transitive topological Anosov flow $(\phi_t,M)$.
-In this section we construct another flow $(\psi_t,N)$ which is smooth, Anosov, volume preserving and orbitally equivalent to the first one.
+Consider a transitive topologically Anosov flow $(\phi,M)$.
+In this section we construct another flow $(\psi,N)$ which is smooth, Anosov, volume-preserving and orbitally equivalent to the first one.
 We start by sketching the general argument, and we develop the steps in the following subsections.

-\subsection{Proof of theorem \textbf{A}.}
+\subsection{Proof of Theorem \textbf{A}}

-Choose a tame Birkhoff section $\iota:(\Sigma,\partial\Sigma)\to(M,\Gamma)$ with first return $P:\mathring{\Sigma}\to\mathring{\Sigma}$ for the flow $(\phi_t,M)$, as given in theorem \ref{thm_Fried-Brunella} and proposition \ref{prop_existence_tame_Birkhoff_sections}.
+Choose a tame Birkhoff section $\iota:(\Sigma,\partial\Sigma)\to(M,\Gamma)$ with first return $P:\mathring{\Sigma}\to\mathring{\Sigma}$ for the flow $(\phi,M)$, as given in Theorem \ref{thm_Fried-Brunella} and Proposition \ref{prop_existence_tame_Birkhoff_sections}.
 Then, the constructions in propositions \ref{proposition_existence_almost-Anosov_structure} and \ref{lema_normal_coordinates} associates:

 \begin{enumerate}